WhatsApp/erlt/doc/05_structs.md

 An *anonymous struct* doesn’t require definition.
 The main use case it addresses is a generalization of a tuple, which allows names fields instead of only positional ones in a tuple.
 Intuitively, anonymous structs can be seen as Erlang map with atom keys with invariably more restricted semantics in ST model.

-> **The below is out of date.
-The [spec](https://fb.quip.com/olhzAKEm2Jqz) is the source of truth**.
-In particular, the below doesn't always distinguish between structs and anonymous structs
+> **The below is **out of date**.
+In particular, the below doesn't always distinguish between structs and anonymous structs.

 **Similar constructs in other languages**